 The Ultima bodywork is supplied in an immaculate market-leading gel coat finish which does not require painting.

 Gel coat is thicker than any paint finish and is more resistant to stone chips.
-It is only possible to achieve a gel coat of this mirror finish due to the sensational quality of the Ultima EVO body moulds which were painstakingly developed.
+It is only possible to achieve a gel coat of this mirror finish due to the sensational quality of the Ultima body moulds which were painstakingly developed.
 This saves our customers the need for an expensive and time consuming bodywork paint finish being applied at a paint shop.

 Our average customer takes around 350 hours.